Walt Disney World Theme Park and Resort Closures and Rehabs

 Disney’s Yacht Club Resort

-- Captain’s Grille will be closed for refurbishment May 15 through September 30.
+- Captain’s Grille will be closed through fall 2017.
 During refurbishments, the Captain’s Grille is relocating to Ariel’s.

 Elsewhere at Walt Disney World Resort